Book Launch - Homegrown: ISIS in America

-On Thursday, November 12th at 12:00pm EST, The Program on Extremism (PoE) at George Washington University celebrated the release of Homegrown: ISIS in America, authored by PoE staff members Alexander Meleagrou-Hitchens, Seamus Hughes, and Bennett Clifford.
+On Thursday, November 12, 2020, the Program on Extremism (PoE) at The George Washington University celebrated the release of Homegrown: ISIS in America, authored by PoE staff members Alexander Meleagrou-Hitchens, Seamus Hughes, and Bennett Clifford.

 Following remarks from the author, a panel discussion was moderated by Mary McCord, Former Acting Assistant Attorney General for National Security at the U.S. Department of Justice and Legal Director at Georgetown University's Institute for Constitutional Advocacy and Protection.